Best Healthcare Interoperability Companies of 2026

 Versus global consultancies

-Consultancies bring procurement comfort and Epic practices at multiples of Uvik Software's $50–99/hr band.
-They win enterprise-wide transformation; they lose focused data-platform builds, where a senior bench out-ships a pyramid-staffed team.
+Uvik Software uses quote-based pricing; buyers should compare current written terms.
+They win enterprise-wide transformation; they lose focused data-platform builds, where senior engineering capacity out-ships a pyramid-staffed team.

 Versus building directly on EHR vendor APIs